leek-dn/DarkysBatch/README.md

 If Darky ever contacts me on the road further with this mod, I will accept his path, as he is the spiritual owner of the mod.

 I only try to change things on a functional level.
 Things more based on the content I try to remain.
-This is also because I use this mod and changing this without limitation can be considered cheating(at least I do)
+This is also because I use this mod and changing this without limitation can be considered cheating(at least I do).

+If darky ever wants to restore its mod creation process, I am more than happy to help direct users of this mod back to his, but for the time being, this solution has to be made.

 ______________